OlgaCarvalho/beautiful-jekyll/_posts/2022-06-25-cyberdefenders-cybercorp2-part2.md

 Finally, it looks like we have evidence of PPID spoofing, where the process `dwm.exe` is created with `winlogon.exe` as spoofed parent.

-Now, after exausting all combination of PIDs related to `winlogon.exe` creating the process  `dwm.exe`, I decided to give in and look for a hint.
+Now, after exhausting all combination of PIDs related to `winlogon.exe` creating the process  `dwm.exe`, I decided to give in and look for a hint.
 I joined CyberDefender's Discord group and saw this particular message:

 > (...)
 Maybe it's the wording that is confusing me, but I think #9's answer should be switched.
 For example, it should be "1234,4567" instead of the accepted answer of "4567,1234".
 Can this be confirmed?
 This might explain why people are having problems solving it.

-So taking this suggestion in mind, I retried the combinations of `winlogon.exe` /`dwm.exe` PIDs in reverse and voilá:
+So taking this suggestion in mind, I retried the combinations of `winlogon.exe` /`dwm.exe` PIDs in reverse and voilà:

 ✅ 8876,1160